SAP-samples/teched2025-IN162/exercises/ex4/ex4_2_details.md

 # Exercise 4.2 - Copy an existing IFlow to receive a Support Case creation event, transform into embeddings, and persist to HANA Vector DB

+Make sure you come to this exercise after completing [Exercise 4](./README.md).

 In this exercise, instead of building an IFlow from scratch, we will copy a completed IFlow from the source package and configure the parameters that have been externalized for the participants.

 > [!IMPORTANT]